Click here for a PDF of the practicum guidlines.

 Methods of Evaluation

-Evaluation of the student’s practice is determined by the practice course instructor.
+Evaluation of the student’s Practicum is determined by the Practicum course instructor.

 Materials generally required include: